horuslabsio/tokenbound-contract-docs/Registry.md

 ### Description:

 This function deploys a new Tokenbound Account for an NFT.
-It requires that the caller be the owner of the NFT in question, ensuring that only authorized users can create Tokenbound Accounts.
+It requires that the caller is the owner of the specific NFT, ensuring that only the owner of that NFT can create a Tokenbound Account.

 ### Parameters (type):

 - `implementation_hash (felt252)`: The class hash of the reference account (implementation contract).
 - `token_contract (ContractAddress)`: The contract address of the NFT.
 - `token_id (u256)`: The unique identifier of the NFT within the token contract.
-- `salt (felt252)`: A random value used for the deterministic address calculation.
+- `salt (felt252)`: A random value that enforces the uniqueness of the deterministic address calculation for the TBA.
 - `chain_id (felt252)`: The ID of the blockchain network.

 ### Returns: